-The holiday season has most probably drained your marketing budget – ad costs are sky-high because of the fierce competition.
+The holiday marketing campaigns has most probably drained your marketing budget – ad costs are sky-high because of the fierce competition.
 That’s why it’s worth a try to get a better return on the money invested.

 How to get better returns on your holiday marketing money: